TheEngageGroup/DOWCDOCS/README.md

 You will also need the Animal Certificate and Activities Book images that remain the same for every animal:

-* Animal Page - Product Level Certificate Thumbnail - https://secure.defenders.org/ac/img/adoptions/certificates/thumbs/adoption-certificate.jpg
+* Animal Page - Product Level Certificate Thumbnail - (https://secure.defenders.org/ac/img/adoptions/certificates/thumbs/adoption-certificate.jpg)
-* Animal Page - Product Level Certificate Full-size - https://secure.defenders.org/ac/img/adoptions/certificates/large/adoption-certificate.jpg
+* Animal Page - Product Level Certificate Full-size - (https://secure.defenders.org/ac/img/adoptions/certificates/large/adoption-certificate.jpg)
-* Animal Page - Product Level Activities Book Thumbnail - https://secure.defenders.org/ac/img/adoptions/activity%20book/activity-book_IMG_4330-thumb.jpg
+* Animal Page - Product Level Activities Book Thumbnail - (https://secure.defenders.org/ac/img/adoptions/activity%20book/activity-book_IMG_4330-thumb.jpg)
-* Animal Page - Product Level Activities Book Full-size - https://secure.defenders.org/ac/img/adoptions/activity%20book/activity-book_IMG_4330-large.jpg
+* Animal Page - Product Level Activities Book Full-size - (https://secure.defenders.org/ac/img/adoptions/activity%20book/activity-book_IMG_4330-large.jpg)

 See Velociraptor.xlsx for a template.

 ###3.
 Create Velociraptor Product Page in PageBuilder
-1. In Convio, click Content > Pagebuilder
+In Convio, click Content > Pagebuilder.

+1. Create the animal page
-2. Search "Adopt_a_bison" and copy the "Adopt_a_Bison" PageBuilder page.
+	1. Search "Adopt_a_bison" and copy the "Adopt_a_Bison" PageBuilder page.
-3. Rename the page wagc_Velociraptor and click save.
-Copy and paste the page url into your excel spreadsheet.
+	2. Rename the page "wagc_Velociraptor" and click save.
+After you save, copy and paste the page url into your excel spreadsheet.
+	3. Click Finish.
+	4. You will be taken back to the page library, then search for the page you just created (wagc_Velociraptor).
+	5.

-4. Search "Adopt_a_bison_products" and copy the "Adopt_a_bison_products" PageBuilder Page.
+Search "Adopt_a_bison_products" and copy the "Adopt_a_bison_products" PageBuilder Page.
 5. Rename the page wagc_Velociraptor and click save.
 Copy and paste page the url into your excel spreasheet.
 6.